dimsmol/npgt/README.md

 ## Methods of db

-* execute(pg, connectionString, func, cb) - gets new connection from pool, executes func(client, cb) providing client, disposes client, then calls cb(err, result) callback where "result" is result provided by func. pg argument is [pg](https://github.com/brianc/node-postgres) module.
+* execute(connectionString, func, cb) - gets new connection from pool, executes func(client, cb) providing client, disposes client, then calls cb(err, result) callback where "result" is result provided by func.
 * fetchAll(options | query, cb) - executes query, then iterates results collecting rows, cb result is Array of fetched rows by default.
 Options available:
 	* query - query to execute
 	* initialData - initial data structure to use for results collecting, [] by default